 EMT Training in Pittsburgh with School Information

-There are 2 schools within 50 miles of Pittsburgh that have emergency medical technician (EMT) training.
-Read an overview of both schools' programs, requirements and admission info and find out which school is the right one for you.
+There are two schools within 50 miles of Pittsburgh that have emergency medical technician (EMT) training.
+Read an overview of the programs, requirements and admission info at these schools, both no more than 40 miles from downtown, and find out which school is the right one for you.

 |Community College of Allegheny County||Westmoreland County Community College|